embeddedproductdev-create/ur_mesh_ir_node/JSON_Packets.md

 ---

 ## Gateway Unregistration Packet

+- **Description**: This packet is used for Unregistering a registered Gateway device.
+Upon unregistration, the Gateway device will be factory reset and will be restarted automatically.

 | Parameter Name | Example Value | Value Type | Value Range |
 | :------------: | :-----------: | :--------: | :---------: |